 At Common Threads, we are actively committed to social equity and justice and strongly encourage candidates of all racial and gender identities, cultural and economic backgrounds, and of any sexual orientation to apply for employment and service opportunities.
 Common Threads is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, religion, age, disability, sexual orientation, veteran status, or marital status in employment or the provision of services.
-The Washington COVID Response Corps team is specifically designed for youth ages 17-25 from diverse racial, ethnic, and financial

-Why join the Washington COVID Response Corps at Common Threads?
+Why join the AmeriCorps Food Education team at Common Threads?

 - Make a positive difference in your community during a time of uncertainty by getting healthy food into the hands of hungry kids and families